opnsh/Secure_voice_encryption/README.md

 # Secure voice encryption
 ![Python Version](https://img.shields.io/badge/Python-3.8%2B-brightgreen)

 This Python script allows you to secure and protect your audio recordings by encrypting them with a password.
-With the same password, you can effortlessly decrypt and restore the audio to its original, audible form.
+With the same password, you can decrypt and restore the audio to its original form.

 **Note:** This project is a work in progress, additional features and improvements will be added.